BIG-IoT/BIG-IoT.github.io/download.md

 ### Advanced Lib

-This lib extends the Core Lib and introduces lambda as well as asynchronous computation support via functional interfaces and *CompletableFuture*.
-It requires Java 8+.
+This lib extends the core lib and introduces lambda as well as asynchronous computation support via functional interfaces and *CompletableFuture*.
+It requires Java 8 or newer.

 Import as Maven dependency:
 ```xml